Tulum is one of the most popular destinations in Mexico. Check out this Tulum itinerary to plan your 5-day trip to Tulum, Mexico.

 My suggestion is to rent a car and drive, but if you prefer to go by bus it’s possible via ADO, and then you can get a taxi from the ruins to get to the cenotes.
 But mind that they are not always available.

 5-day Tulum Itinerary day 3

 Today I would explore the ruins in Tulum, the only Mayan site built right on the beach.
-I would suggest you should go when they open at 9 am when it’s not so hot nor crowded.
-You can get to the entrance from the beach road, and park the car right at the gate.
+I would suggest you go when they open at 9 am when it’s not so hot or crowded.
+You can get to the entrance from the beach road and park the car right at the gate.

 If you feel bored, there are cheap one-hour boat tours that take you snorkeling by the reef and then to see the Mayan ruins from the sea, definitely picture-worthy.

 5-day Tulum itinerary – day 4

 The Sian Ka`an biosphere is a spectacular protected area that stretches over more than 5000 km2 south of Tulum.

 Proclaimed Unesco World Heritage site, Sian Ka’an is home to thousands of species of flora and fauna, and something like 23 archeological sites, one of which is Muyil, accessible from the main road, the Carretera Federal, at only 10 minutes drive from Tulum.

 There are different ways to visit the biosphere, a must if you are in the area and you love nature.
 One is by a regular organized tour, either by jeep or by boat.